raspberrypilearning/club-mentoring/en/quiz2/question_1.md

 --- choices ---

 - (x)Whatever resources or tools suit the needs of those participating.
-We provide free tools and project resources created specifically for clubs, but you can use others.
+We provide free tools and project resources, but you can use others.

   --- feedback ---